Textualize/trogon/README.md

 ## Why?

 Command line apps reward repeated use, but they lack in *discoverability*.
-If you don't use a CLI app frequently, or its too large to commit to memory, a Trogon TUI interface can help you (re)discover options and switches.
+If you don't use a CLI app frequently, or there are too many options to commit to memory, a Trogon TUI interface can help you (re)discover options and switches.

 ## What does the name mean?

 This project started life as a [Textual](https://github.com/Textualize/textual) experiement, which we give give bird's names to.
 A [Trogon](https://www.willmcgugan.com/blog/photography/post/costa-rica-trip-report-2017/#bird) is a very beautiful bird I was lucky enough to photograph in 2017.

+## Can I use it?

+Sure!
+It is usable as is.
+But this is an early release, so pin your dependancies for now.

 ## Installing